MicrosoftDocs/EMDocs/contributor-guide/create-links-markdown.md

 - `For more information, click [here](https://github.com/Azure/azure-content/blob/master/contributor-guide/contributor-guide-index.md).`

-### Markdown syntax for ACOM relative links
+### Markdown syntax for EMS relative links

-To create an inline link from an ACOM technical article to another ACOM technical article, use this link format.
+To create an inline link from an EMS technical article to another EMS technical article, use this link format.
 If you create any new links to or from articles in the directories, you’ll need to follow the new linking syntax.

-Old link syntax to link from one ACOM tech doc to another:
+Old link syntax to link from one EMS tech doc to another:

     [link text](filename.md)